-Brown seaweeds are known for their high iodine content.
+Brown seaweeds are brown because they have high concentrations of carotenoids such as yellowish-brown fucoxanthin.
 This group includes some of the largest sea plants, some of them part of large under-water forests.
-There are about 160 species of brown seaweeds in New Zealand.
-Although grouped as ‘brown’, their colour may vary.
-The most popular edible species of brown seaweed are: Kelp / Kombu, Wakame, & Sea Spaghetti.
+There are about 160 species of brown seaweeds in New Zealand, and worldwide approximately 1,500-2,000 species.
+Some brown seaweeds like Giant Kelp, can grow up to 60m tall!

 What are the Health Benefits of Brown Seaweeds?

-In addition to their relatively high iodine content, brown seaweeds contain a high concentration of minerals & trace elements, especially calcium, magnesium, potassium & zinc.
-They also contain Omega 3 & 6 fatty acids in a favourable ratio (1/2).
-The key value in eating brown seaweeds regularly (in carefully monitored quantities due to the high iodine level) includes a number of benefits for optimal health:
+The key value in eating brown seaweeds regularly (in carefully monitored quantities due to their naturally occuring high iodine level) includes a number of benefits for optimal health:

 - Nourishing the thyroid gland & brain